Deploying Keycloak on AWS ECS with Fargate using Terraform

 Introduction

-Keycloak is a popular open-source Identity and Access Management solution that provides single sign-on, identity federation, social login, and more.
+Keycloak is a popular open-source identity and access management solution that provides single sign-on, identity federation, social login, and much more.
 Deploying Keycloak in a production environment requires careful planning to ensure security, scalability, and high availability.

 Why This Approach?